isisaddons/isis-app-todoapp/README.md

 The app provides a welcome page that explains the classes and files generated, and provides detailed guidance and what to do next.

 The app itself is configured to run using shiro security, as configured in the `WEB-INF/shiro.ini` config file.
-To log in, use `sven/pass`.
+To log in, use `todoapp-admin/pass`.

-## Modifying the App

-Once you are familiar with the generated app, you'll want to start modifying it.
-There is plenty of guidance on this site; check out the 'programming model how-tos' section on the main [documentation](../../documentation.html) page first).

-If you use Eclipse, do also install the [Eclipse templates](../resources/editor-templates.html); these will help you follow the Isis naming conventions.

 ## App Structure